Examples of Postmodern Architecture

 Crystal Cathedral - Enormous California rendition of a classic cathedral in modern materials

-Charles Moore - Books, Biography
+Charles Moore - Piazza d'Italia

-Lurie Tower - University of Michigan tower designed by alumnus Charles Moore
+Lurie Tower - University of Michigan tower designed by alumnus Charles Moore which houses a 60-bell grand carillon

-Piazza d'Italia - Postmodern vision of classic architecture rendered in steel columns
+Piazza d'Italia - Postmodern vision of classic architecture rendered in steel columns which was hailed as a masterpiece, but fell into disrepair as the first "postmodern ruin"

 I.M.
-Pei - Books, Biography
+Pei - Louvre Pyramid

 Louvre Pyramid - Iconic addition the Louvre that sits in stark contrast to its traditional surroundings